cariad/cline/README.md

 - `bar` is your package name
 - `entry` is the name of the function to run inside `__main__.py`

-## API reference

-The package is typed and self-documented.
-If any hints or docstrings are could use some clarity, please raise an issue.

 ## Project

 ### Contributing